rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 7 : Deploy the application

-1. Navigate to Git Bash and now you can build your "city-service" project and send it to Azure Spring Cloud
+1. Navigate to Git Bash and now you can build your **city-service** project and send it to Azure Spring Cloud

 ```bash
 cd city-service